Prince Harry Article in The Mail on Sunday Was “Defamatory,” Judge Rules

 According to ITV, the judge said: “It may be possible to ‘spin’ facts in a way that does not mislead, but the allegation being made in the article was very much that the object was to mislead the public.”
 Concluded the judge: “That supplies the necessary element to make the meanings defamatory at common law.”

-Markle previously successfully sued Associated Newspapers over the publication of her handwritten letter to her father Thomas Markle over the breakdown of their relationship around the time of the royal wedding.
-For that, she was awarded a nominal £1 in damages, while also getting an undisclosed sum that she donated to charity.
+Markle previously successfully sued Associated Newspapers over the publication of her handwritten letter to her father, Thomas Markle, over the breakdown of their relationship around the time of the royal wedding.
+For that, she was awarded a nominal 1 pound in damages, while also getting an undisclosed sum that she donated to charity.

 THR Newsletters